Functional Safety Management

 These things sound very simple, but it is surprising how many organisations fall short of some of these simple to implement aspects.

-By the very nature of the likely different suppliers and system elements, all Safety Instrumented Systems have a unique configuration of hardware, firmware and software.
+By the very nature of having different suppliers and system elements, all Safety Instrumented Systems have a unique configuration of hardware and often include firmware and software.
 IEC 61511 requires every piece of the SIS to be uniquely identified.
 There are several reasons for this, including knowing when any required replacement is an exact like-for-like, controlling restore of any software or settings that are lost, as well as providing traceability for failures during the system lifetime.

 When looking at a typical programmable SIS, the following parts will need careful registration in the configuration management environment: